 In tech, you’ll often work with optimistic people with a can-do attitude.

-Every year, employees vote tech companies into the Top 50 Best Places to Work.
+Employees vote tech companies into the Top 50 Best Places to Work every year.
 Follow the link and have a look at some of the headline reviews!
-Some of the reasons cited include ‘Great culture’, ‘huge impact on the world’, ‘progression’, ‘skills development’, ‘a good work life balance’ etc.
+Some of the reasons cited include ‘Great culture’, ‘huge impact on the world’, ‘progression’, ‘skills development’, ‘a good work-life balance’ etc.

 Once you’ve completed your apprenticeship, you’ll keep on learning.
-Tech is always changing and progressing, and you’ll have the opportunity to get involved in some amazing work.
+Tech is constantly changing and progressing, and you’ll have the opportunity to get involved in some fantastic work.

 Your perfect tech job may not even exist today, but you’ve got to be in it to win it!

 Artificial intelligence is still taking off, along with many other technologies - driverless cars, robotics, big data, AR, VR etc. We’re on the cusp of the next tech revolution, and you could be a part of it.
 How amazing is that?